ASAP-CRN/asap-crn-learning-lab/docs/github-repo.md

 ---

-## 2. Link GitHub Repositories to Verily Workbench Workspaces
+## Step 2.
+Link GitHub Repositories to Verily Workbench Workspaces

 Verily Workbench can automatically clone linked GitHub repositories into your cloud apps, allowing you to manage and run code directly in JupyterLab or other environments.